1998 FIFA World Cup knockout stage

 The 1998 FIFA World Cup knockout stage covers the games from the second round through to the final at the 1998 FIFA World Cup in France.
 The top two teams from each of the eight groups qualified for the knockout stage.
 Teams played one game against each other, with the possibility of extra time and penalties if a winner could not be determined after 90 minutes.

 Qualified teams

 The top two placed teams from each of the eight groups qualified for the knockout stage.

 Bracket

-The first games were played on 27 June 1998 and the final took place on 12 July 1998 in Paris.
+The first games were played on 27 June 1998, and the final took place on 12 July 1998 in Paris.

 Round of 16

 Italy vs Norway

-Vieri scored his fifth goal of the finals and the only one of the game in the 18th minute with exquisite precision, bursting on to Di Biagio's pass 40 yards from goal.
-Norway had their moments but failed to finish as Pagliuca made some brilliant saves.
+Christian Vieri scored his fifth goal of the finals and the only one of the game in the 18th minute with exquisite precision, bursting on to Luigi Di Biagio's pass 40 yards from goal.
+Norway had their moments but failed to finish as Gianluca Pagliuca made some brilliant saves.